vijaybioinfo/LJI_RNA_SEQ_PIPELINE_V2/README.md

 }
 ```

-Note that for the 'seq_tech' parameter you can choose between ["undstranded", "stranded_1st", "stranded_2nd"] dependeing on the strandness of your protocol.
+Note that for the 'seq_tech' parameter you can choose between ["undstranded", "stranded_1st", "stranded_2nd"] depending on the strandness of your protocol.

 # Check results